liborty/rstats/README.md

 ## Introduction

 `Rstats` is primarily about characterising multidimensional sets of points, with applications to Machine Learning and Big Data Analysis.
+It uses non analytical statistics: the 'random variables' are vectors (samples) of concrete data.
+When probabilities densities are used, they are always computed from the data, not by assuming some distributions.

-It begins with basic statistical measures and vector algebra, which provide self-contained tools for the multidimensional algorithms but can also be used in their own right.
+This crate begins with basic statistical measures and vector algebra, which provide self-contained tools for the multidimensional algorithms but can also be used in their own right.

-Our treatment of multidimensional sets of points is constructed from the first principles.
+Our treatment of multidimensional sets of points (vectors) is constructed from the first principles.
 Some original concepts, not found elsewhere, are introduced and implemented here.
-Specifically, the new multidimensional (geometric) median algorithm.
+Specifically, the new simple multidimensional (geometric) median algorithm.
 Also, the `comediance matrix`  as a replacement for the covariance matrix.
 It is obtained simply by supplying `covar` with the geometric median instead of the usual centroid (mean vector).

 *Zero median vectors are generally preferable to the commonly used zero mean vectors.*